FiteAnalytics/sdk/README.md

 # Fite Analytics Software Development Kit (SDK)

-Fite Analytics offers a free, public, RESTful API with complementary SDK to demo our services.
+Fite Analytics offers a free and public REST API & WebSocket endpoint with a complementary SDK to demo our services.
 Our API currently utilizes API keys for authentication.

 ## Introduction